|26th November 2001 at Halewood

 So it all started on New Years Day 2017.
 Having never thought about owning a Jaguar X-Type, and driven a 1996 Honda Prelude 2.2 VTEC (Import) for 16 years, this one was up for grabs.
-Belonging to neighbours of my parents, they were moving and not taking the car with them.
+Belonging to neighbours of my parents, they were moving abroad and not taking the car with them.
 I decided to take a look and I liked what I saw.
 The exterior was in great condition for a, then, 15 year old car but it was the interior that really caught my attention - Cranberry sports leather seats.
+Admittedly red leather is not to everyones taste but it is undeniably Jaguar.

 In my search for information I came across references to the Jaguar touchscreen, with people talking about how to retrofit this to the X-Type.
 I thought this was a good plan and it appeared to be quite straight forward.
 Second-hand units were in plentiful supply on Ebay and not expensive.
 More research however highlighted a potential problem - you had to have climate control in order to fit the touchscreen.
 My soon-to-be new X-Type only had manual aircon.
 So how do I upgrade to climate control?
 Is it possible?
 "Not possible", "Not cost effective" were the initial findings but a bit more digging and it became clear it was actually quite straight forward and not expensive.
 A handful of new parts needed (a fan module, control panel and a couple of temperature sensors) and some wiring changes.
 So the touchscreen was achievable.